 - Mouth ulcers

 - Inflammation of the bladder (cystitis) can cause pain and occasionally blood when passing urine.
-If you see blood in your urine contact your doctor straight away.
+If you see blood in your urine contact your doctor or nurse straight away.
 You should drink 8 to 12 cups of fluid a day.
 If you are having cyclophosphamide through a drip you will have extra fluids through the drip too

 Fewer than 1 in 100 people have these.

 - An increased risk of getting a second cancer some years after cyclophosphamide treatment

 - Damage to heart muscle – this is usually temporary and only occurs with high dose treatment.
 But for a small number of people it may be permanent.
 You will have tests to check your heart before and after your treatment